Find DIY bicycle repair tools on JensonUSA.com

 Another annoying thing is hearing that loud and painful squealing sound whenever you hit the brakes.

 One tip is to clean the rim by wiping it off, removing any oil or cleaning residue that may have been left behind during previous repairs.
 Do this with a clean rag and with some isopropyl alcohol.
-Same applies for disk brakes rotors.
+The same applies to disk brake rotors.
 If not, loosen the pads and toe it in (make the front end of the pad touch the rim first before the back end, not at the same time.)

 DIY Bicycle Repair #3: Creaking Sounds When Pedaling